UW-GAC/analysis_pipeline/array_discordance.md

 7. If we have an alternate array source, check the overlap between fingerprints and the subset file with `array_fingerprint_overlap.R`.
 If the number of overlapping variants is much less than 10,000, the code will supplement with a randomly selected set of variants that overlap between the sequence and array data, then combine these variants and the fingerprint variants in a GRanges object.
 8. In the following steps, use a config file that sets `granges_include_file` to `dbgap_fp_ranges.hg38.RData`, or to the alternate include file defined in the previous step.
-9. Run duplicate discordance with `array_disc.py --n N <config>` where N is the number of sample blocks to run in parallel.
+9. Run duplicate discordance with `array_disc.py -n N <config>` where N is the number of sample blocks to run in parallel.

     config parameter | default value | description
     --- | --- | ---